chinmaymodi/Vergil-s-EduLoans/README.md

 Noteworthy Functions/Achievements:
 • SQL connection for loading of the user database.
-• Rotating ads at the bottom of home page thanks to a bit of JS voodoo.
+• Rotating ads at the bottom of home page thanks to a bit of C# mumbo-jumbo.
 It currently loads and leads to random websites, based on a list of ads that I provide.
 This is something really cool, IMO.
 • Session management that allows users to create accounts, log in logout and the works.
 All the functionality is hidden neatly behind this feature, and I have implemented redirects to Account Creation at all points, I think.

 Possible Improvements: